Adoption of the euro in Croatia

 Croatia adopted the euro as its currency on 1 January 2023, becoming the 20th member state of the eurozone.
 A fixed conversion rate was set at €1 = 7.5345 kn.

-Croatia's previous currency, the kuna (Croatian for marten), used the euro (and prior to that one of the euro's major predecessors, the German mark or Deutsche Mark) as its main reference since its creation in 1994, and a long-held policy of the Croatian National Bank was to keep the kuna's exchange rate with the euro within a relatively stable range.
+Croatia's previous currency, the kuna (Croatian for marten), had used the euro as its main reference since its creation in 1994.
+A long-held policy of the Croatian National Bank was to maintain the kuna's exchange rate with the euro within a relatively stable range.

 Croatia's European Union (EU) membership obliged it to introduce the euro once it had fulfilled the euro convergence criteria.
-Prior to Croatian entry to the EU on 1 July 2013, Boris Vujčić, governor of the Croatian National Bank, stated that he would like the kuna to be replaced by the euro as soon as possible after accession.
-This had to be at least two years after Croatia joined the European Exchange Rate Mechanism (ERM II), in addition to it meeting other criteria.
-Croatia joined ERM II on 10 July 2020.
-Prime Minister Andrej Plenković stated in November 2020 that Croatia intended to adopt the euro on 1 January 2023, and in December 2020 the Croatian government adopted an action plan for euro adoption.

-Many small businesses in Croatia had debts denominated in euros before EU accession.
-Croatians already used the euro for most savings and many informal transactions.
-Real estate, motor vehicle and accommodation prices were mostly quoted in euros.
+It joined the European Exchange Rate Mechanism (ERM II) on 10 July 2020.
+Many small businesses in Croatia had debts denominated in euros before EU accession which were converted.
+Croatians used the euro for most savings and many informal transactions.
 On 18 July 2022, the Croatian Mint began producing euro coins with Croatian national motifs.